consevempthe/Plunder_Chess_Game/design/User_Stories/UserStories_Sprint2_P2.md

 ChangeLog (put any changes you have made):
 1. 2020-10-07 - Changed order of stories.
 2. 2020-10-11 - Updated Acceptance Criteria for Plunder Chess.
 Updated the Prompt and added user stories.
 Updated epics to show what we are working on.
+3. 2020-10-20 - Updated Acceptance Criteria for "I need to register to the system or login"
 ___

 Prompt